valerie035/data-analytics-winter-2025/module_7/README.md

    * How do you Slack?
    * Capstone Q&A
 2. ⏮️ Domo Video Recap
-3. 🤖 AI Demo - bolt.new
+3. 🤖 AI Demo - "The big 4"
+    * Loveable.dev
+    * bolt.new
+    * replit
+    * v0
+(In addition to the favorites: ChatGPT & Claude)
 3. ☕️ Break
 4. 🩵 Domo Lecture
 5. 🔜 Wrap up & Look Ahead